albertprk/Workout-App/README.md

 ### Dropdown for tags:
 To get the list of tags associated with all gyms and trainers, we created a backend call that populates an array with the tags and stores it in redux.
 When we are filtering the gyms and trainers by tags, those tags appear as prompts in the form field.

+### Search gyms and trainers by name
+This was not part of our original goals.
+We created functionality to store the list of gym and trainers names in redux, and connected it to the search bar at the top of the gyms and trainers pages.
+Clicking on the search bar makes a list of all gym or trainer names pop up.
+As the user types, the options narrow down until the user can select the gym or trainer they're looking for.
+When they hit enter, the page will only show that gym or trainer.

 ### Loaded, loading, and not loaded features
 To show the user that the website is loading and not just stalled, we wanted to implement a loading spinner.
 The spinner itself was downloaded through npm but the functionality implemented with redux.
 Right after the fetch data action is sent, we send an action to make the spinner component appear.
 When the data is successfully fetched, we send a successful load action that removes the spinner component and puts in all of the cards populated with the data.
 If the data never loads, the spinner spins for a few seconds and then times out, and the spinner is removed and the page shows an error message in place of any component.
 These are all done with actions, redux, and switch statements.